 My friend and colleague, Paul M. Jones, calls me out as a bully.
 Apparently from the way interviewees complain to their headhunter about me, I am.

-Like W after 2004, and fully intend to use this new capital accumulated by my just-annointed bully-mandate to tell him (and the interviewees) off as being sore losers who can’t handle their new asshole I tore in their shit last night.
+Like W after 2004, and fully intend to use this new capital accumulated by my just-annointed “bully-mandate” to tell him (and the interviewees) off as being sore losers who can’t handle the new asshole I tore in their shit last night. 😉

-But on the other hand, when the candidate fails to answer a question, I tell them that, “Don’t worry.
-It’s okay.”
-And move to a different topic area as I have lots.
+In the real world, when a candidate fails to answer a question, I say, “Don’t worry.
+It’s okay,” and move to a different topic area as I have lots.
 I’ll also point out that none of these candidates actually were around when I gave my evaluation.
 They’d see that the only trouble they get into is if they lied to me or express something wrong with absolute confidence.
-Those are two things that I happen to dislike because neither works well in teams nor has the ability to learn new things.
+Those show a lacking the ability to be able to work well in teams or learn new things.
+The question is designed to test those qualities in a candidate—not whether they can recite some book definition of a design pattern.

 Paul’s argument